Yusreen/Predicting-the-Customer-Lifetime-Value-CLV-of-a-small-cafe/README.md

 Silver Layer (Cleaned and Transformed Data): In this layer, data is cleaned and enriched.
 We perform necessary transformations, such as renaming columns, adding ingestion_date in all datasets.

-Gold Layer (Aggregated Data): This layer contains business-ready, aggregated data for reporting and analysis.
+Gold Layer (Aggregated Data): This layer contains business-ready, aggregated data for reporting and analysis. [see feature engineering for more information]
-The following tables were created:

-1. average customer spending
-2. clv estimate
-3. item purchased
-4. loyalty spending
-5. signup date analysis
-6. spending loyalty status
-7. spending per day